MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-features.md

 ![WHFB Certificate GP Setting](images/rdpbio/rdpbiopolicysetting.png)

 > [!IMPORTANT]
 > The remote desktop with biometric feature does not work with [Dual Enrollment](#dual-enrollment) feature or scenarios where the user provides alternative credentials.
-Microsoft continues to investigate supporting the feature.
+Microsoft continues to investigate supporting the feature.\

-Watch the **Remote Desktop with Biometrics** video in our [Windows Hello for Business Video](hello-videos.md) section to see the user experience.

 ## Related topics